spillz/picty/user-guide/start.rst

 *Other Linux*

-The basic instructions for Ubuntu and other Debian based systems apply except that you won't be using apt-get to install the packages and the packages may be named slightly differently.
+The basic instructions for Ubuntu and other Debian based systems apply except that you won't be using apt-get to install the packages picty needs and they may be named slightly differently.

 Running picty for the First Time
 ================================